NTT123/pax/README.md

         return self.weight * x + self.bias
 ```

 The implementation is very similar to a normal python class.
-The only difference here is that we need an additional line
+However, we need an additional line

 ```python
     parameters = pax.parameters_method("weight", "bias")